sisoe24/Nuke-Tools/README.md

 - [pyside2-template](https://github.com/sisoe24/pyside2-template#readme) - A PySide2 template project for Nuke.
 - [vimdcc](https://github.com/sisoe24/vimdcc) - A Vim-like experience for Nuke's default Script Editor.

-> When you add any of these packages, the extension will automatically download the latest version from the GitHub repository, install it and cache it for you.
-Subsequent updates will also be handled by the extension automatically every month.
-If you notice and version discrepancies, you can use the command `Nuke Extras` -> `Clear Packages Cache` to clear the cache.
+> The extension auto-downloads and installs the latest package versions from GitHub, updating monthly.
+Use `Nuke Extras` -> `Clear Packages Cache` for version issues.

 ## 1.12.
 Known Issues

 - There is a bug in nukeserversocket <= 0.6.1 that wrongly assumes the server is set on using the Script Editor engine.
 The NodesPanel and the BlinkScript features do not work with the Nuke Internal engine, so you'll need to switch to the Internal Engine and then back to the ScriptEditor engine.
 This will force nukeserversocket to use the Script Editor engine.
 This issue is fixed in 0.6.2 and above.
-  - If you are using nukeserversocket >= 1.0.0, you will not have this option.
-The extension uses the Script Editor engine by default.

 ## 1.13.
 Contributing